Pregnancy SmartSiteTM

 References

 Bass N. Hypotonia and neuromuscular disease in the neonate.
-In: Martin RJ, Fanaroff AA, Walsh MC, eds.
+In: Martin RJ, Fanaroff AA, eds.
 Fanaroff and Martin's Neonatal-Perinatal Medicine.
-11th ed.
-Philadelphia, PA: Elsevier; 2020:chap 56.
+12th ed.
+Philadelphia, PA: Elsevier; 2025:chap 58.

 Schedule An Appointment